JuanRCifuentes/DS-ML-LV.1/0. Git and Github/README.md

 Git is a [VCS](#vcs), usually used for coordinating work among programmers.

 ## Installation
+You can check for the Git installation in terminal (or Git Bash in windows) typing:

+`git --version`

 ### macOS
 There are multiple options to install Git on a mac:
 1. Download Git from [Official Git website](https://git-scm.com) and execute the installer.
-2. **Using [homebrew](https://www.youtube.com/watch?v=1uvr9-zUB3w):** Type  `$ brew install git` in terminal.
+2. **Using [homebrew](https://www.youtube.com/watch?v=1uvr9-zUB3w):** Type  `brew install git` in terminal.
 3. **Using Xcode package:** When executing git from the terminal for the first time, it will ask you if you want to install it.

-Then, you can check for the Git installation in terminal typing:

-`git --version`

 ### Linux
+Type in terminal `sudo apt-get install git`

+It is recommended to update "apt-get" before any installation.

 ### Windows
-Windows does not have a proper terminal for programming commands, so it needs to configure a lot or additional things such as a Bash terminal and security protocols.
+Windows does not have a proper programming environment, so it needs to configure a lot or additional things such as a Bash terminal and security protocols.

 1. Download Git from [Official Git website](https://git-scm.com)
 2. Execute installer